-In reaction to the closure of the Kent County Health Department’s Creston Neighborhood Well-Child Clinic, a new partnership was born.
-In 1996 St. Mary’s Hospital, St. Alphonsus Church, and the Creston Neighborhood Association established Catherine’s Health Center to provide health care for those people who were left without and who could not find a primary care physician.
+Neighborhood organizers began discussions and dreams of a health clinic in northeast Grand Rapids in 1993, prompted by concerns over access, resource-challenged neighbors, and the working poor.
+The closure of the Kent County Health Department’s Creston Neighborhood Well-Child Clinic gave added urgency and a new partnership was born.
+In 1996 St. Mary’s Hospital, St. Alphonsus Parish, and the Creston Neighborhood Association established Catherine’s Care Center to provide health care for those people who were left without and who could not find a primary care physician.

-For the first few years, Catherine’s was a nurse-run clinic offering immunizations, health education, and free screenings for children, with intermittent physician support from St. Mary’s
+For the first few years Catherine’s was a nurse-run clinic offering immunizations, health education, and free screenings for children.
+Saint Mary’s provided intermittent physician support.

-And while the health care needs of the community grew, it was realized that Catherine’s would need to grow too.
-In 2000, Catherine’s welcomed her first regularly-scheduled physician appointments for free medical services.
-In 2005, Catherine’s was officially established as an Independent 501(c)3 non-profit organization.
+As the health care needs of the community grew, it was increasingly clear that Catherine’s would need to grow to meet the needs.
+In 2000, Catherine’s offered her first regularly-scheduled physician appointments for free medical services.
+In 2005, Catherine’s Care Center was incorporated and in 2007 the IRS determined it qualified as a 501(c)(3) non-profit organization.

-In January of 2011, after much hard work, dedication, and generous support from donors and volunteers, Catherine’s $1.275 million “Opening Doors Campaign” proved successful.
-Relocating from its original basement quarters to a Gold LEED® certified, renovated section of the former St. Alphonsus School, Catherine’s more than tripled its space.
+In January of 2011, after much hard work, dedication, and generous support from donors and volunteers, Catherine’s $1.275 million “Opening Doors Campaign” proved successful, exceeding the campaign goal.
+Relocating from its original basement quarters to a Gold LEED® certified, renovated section of the former St. Alphonsus School, Catherine’s expanded its space nearly six-fold.
 Benefiting from updated and expanded facilities, Catherine’s has been able to develop new office practices, bring on more volunteers, accept new patients, increase programing capacity and add eye-care to its list of services offered.

-Once a health clinic only open a couple of afternoons a week, Catherine’s Health Center currently provides MD (Medical Doctor), NP (Nurse Practitioner), and PA (Physician Assistant) services 5 days a week.
-With a growing staff and volunteer base, Catherine’s now continues to work diligently to provide free and low-cost medical services to more than 5,000 patients a year.
+Once a health clinic open only a couple of afternoons each week, Catherine’s Health Center currently provides MD (Medical Doctor), NP (Nurse Practitioner), and PA (Physician Assistant) services 5 days a week.
+With a growing staff and volunteer base, Catherine’s continues to work diligently to provide free and low-cost medical services, completing more than 7,000 patient contacts each year, and growing.